OED Education Program Update

 Please sign up for our Education Program email to stay up to date on our offerings.

 If you have any general questions or concerns, please contact us at firstname.lastname@example.org.

 The Office for Equity & Diversity (OED) Education Program offers workshops at the departmental level to University of Minnesota departments.
 We ask departments to highly encourage department members to attend.
 However, please do not make the workshop(s) mandatory.
-We also ask departments to reserve a space for the workshop that has both a projector and sound in the room.
-Due to the structure of our workshops and the importance of confidentiality, our workshops are not available for recording or live stream.
-We also ask the participants to join us in-person, not through video or conference call.
+Currently all trainings are 2 hours long and hosted on Zoom.
+We work with departments to set the Zoom link up.
+Due to the structure of our workshops and the importance of confidentiality, our workshops are not available for recording.
 Minimum participation is 20-25 people.
 Maximum participation is 65-70.

 Current Workshops Offered to Departments